 A great example is the recent release of an SEC filing stating that Tesla bought over $1.5B for their cash reserves.
 Just minutes after the story hit the wires, BTCUSD broke its previous ATH of $42k and moved as high as $46.7k, trading up nearly +20% on the day.

 Approaching The Trade

 But of course, day trading is not always that simple.
-A piece of news can be positive and the price can still drop.
-As the saying goes, “buy the rumour, sell the fact”.
+A piece of news can be positive and the cryptocurrency price can still drop.
+As the saying goes, “buy the rumor, sell the fact”.

 The Tesla story is actually something that many people were speculating on as a potential reality, including none other than Michael Saylor—the CEO that was buying BTC for corporate treasuries before it was cool.
 In fact, the man behind Microstrategy’s bold move was even asked about it by Elon Musk on Twitter just months before.